zama-ai/concrete/docs/tutorial/direct_circuits.md

 There are a few differences between direct circuits and traditional circuits:

 * Remember that the resulting dtype for each operation will be determined by its inputs.
-This can lead to some unexpected results if you're not careful (e.g., if you do `-x` where `x: fhe.uint8`, you'll fail to get the negative value as the result will be `fhe.uint8` as well)
+This can lead to some unexpected results if you're not careful (e.g., if you do `-x` where `x: fhe.uint8`, you won't receive a negative value as the result will be `fhe.uint8` as well)
-* Use fhe types in `.astype(...)` calls (e.g., `np.sqrt(x).astype(fhe.uint4)`).
-There is no inputset evaluation, so the bit width of the output cannot be determined.
+* There is no inputset evaluation when using fhe types in `.astype(...)` calls (e.g., `np.sqrt(x).astype(fhe.uint4)`), so the bit width of the output cannot be determined.
 * Specify the resulting data type in [univariate](extensions.md#fheunivariatefunction) extension (e.g., `fhe.univariate(function, outputs=fhe.uint4)(x)`), for the same reason as above.
 * Be careful with overflows.
 With inputset evaluation, you'll get bigger bit widths but no overflows.
-With direct definition, you must ensure there aren't any overflows!
+With direct definition, you must ensure that there aren't any overflows manually.

 Let's review a more complicated example to see how direct circuits behave: